This End-of-Life Policy ("EOL Policy") is effective as of August 10, 2018 and supersedes all its previous versions.

 - EBFs or Emergency Bug Fixes

 Major Versions are versions of the Software Programs that contain substantial new features.
-All Major Versions go through Appeon’s full QA process, and most Major Versions go through some sort of beta testing (often times private beta programs).
-You can identify a Major Version by a change in the year numbering (e.g. PowerBuilder 2017→ PowerBuilder 2018).
+All Major Versions go through Appeon’s full QA process, and most Major Versions go through some sort of beta testing (often times private beta programs so we can balance quality with delivering the product roadmap faster).
+You can identify a Major Version by a change in the year numbering (e.g. PowerBuilder 2017→ PowerBuilder 2019).

 Revisions are essentially minor versions of the Software Programs.
-Specifically, a Revision is a Major Version that has been revised to include some minor new features and usually incorporate the absolute latest bug fixes (at the time of the Revision’s GA).
-All Revisions go through Appeon’s full QA process, but generally they do not go through any beta testing since these are relatively low-risk versions.
-You can identify a Revision by the acronym “R” appended to the Major Version numbering (e.g. PowerBuilder 2017 R2).
+Specifically, a Revision is a Major Version that has been revised to include some minor new features and usually incorporates the latest bug fixes (at the time of the Revision’s GA).
+All Revisions go through Appeon’s full QA process, but generally they do not go through any beta testing since Revisions are inherently relatively low-risk versions.
+You can identify a Revision by the acronym “R” appended to the Major Version numbering (e.g. PowerBuilder 2017 R3).
 The introduction of a Revision for a Major Version does not extend the EOMM date of that Major Version.

 LTS Versions are Major Versions or Revisions that are eligible for long-term support.
 Only selected Major Versions or Revisions will receive the LTS designation, and usually only after being on the market for a period of time to ensure a relatively high-degree of reliability.
-LTS Versions are eligible for Standard Support for at least 36 months or for a minimum period of 12 months after a replacement LTS version of the Software Program is available, whichever is greater.
+LTS Versions are eligible for Standard Support for a minimum period of 60 months, of which there would be at least 18 months of overlap in Standard Support with a replacement LTS version (the ideal time to migrate to the replacement LTS version).
 LTS Versions are recommended for users that prefer to upgrade at a slower pace and are not in urgent need of the planned product roadmap features.

 MRs are a collection of bugs fixes for a Major Version or Revision – MRs contain no new features.
 All MRs go through Appeon’s full QA process.
 You can identify a MR by reading the accompanying ReadMe document and the fact that it requires a Major Version or Revision (as applicable) to be already installed.
 In general, it is a good practice to stay up-to-date on MRs since they are intended to improve the reliability of the Software Programs and are generally very low risk.

-EBFs are a patch for a Major Version or Revision that fixes or works around an emergency bug– EBFs contain no new features.
+EBFs are a patch for a Major Version or Revision that fixes or works around an emergency bug – EBFs contain no new features.
 EBFs do NOT go through Appeon’s full QA process, which makes them relatively risky to apply.
 You can identify an EBF by reading the accompanying ReadMe document and the fact that it requires a Major Version or Revision (as applicable) to be already installed.
-Appeon strongly discourages EBFs and all use of EBFs shall be at your own sole risk.
+Appeon discourages EBFs, and all use of EBFs shall be at your own sole risk.

 General End of Life Policy